Junk Mirrors & Broken Glass in Singapore - A Quick Guide

 We also offer bundled removal services if your glass furniture is part of a bigger load, such as with our:

-🚫 DON’T throw broken glass into the bin chute
+🚫 DON’T throw mirrors & broken glass into the bin chute

 🚫 DON’T leave mirrors “neatly” at common areas